brenordv/rusted-toolbox/crates/tool-touch/readme.md

-# Touch File Timestamps Utility
+# Touch
 ## What it does

+This is a port of the Unix `touch` command to Rust.
 The Touch utility updates file access and modification timestamps, creating files if they don't exist.
 It mimics the behavior of the Unix `touch` command, allowing users to set timestamps to the current time or specify custom timestamps through various options.